-In 1964, in the Reynold vs. Sims case, the U.S. Supreme Court established the principle of “one-person, one-vote,” requiring state legislative districts to be apportioned equally so votes would have equal weight.
+In 1964, in the Reynolds v.
+Sims case the U.S. Supreme Court established the principle of “one-person, one-vote” requiring state legislative districts to be apportioned equally so that votes would have equal weight.

 Wisconsin needs a better, nonpartisan way of drawing its legislative maps.

-Gov. Tony Evers’ executive order, creating an ostensibly politician-free “People’s Maps Commission” to draw new districts following the 2020 census, is a good step in that direction.
-It is modeled on Iowa’s non-partisan redistricting system, which has been in place since 1980.
-Under Iowa’s system, districts are drawn by nonpartisan legislative staff, with a final vote in the legislature.
+Gov. Tony Evers’s executive order creating an ostensibly politician-free “People’s Maps Commission” to draw new districts following the 2020 census, is a good step in that direction.
+It is modeled on Iowa’s nonpartisan redistricting system which has been in place since 1980.
+Under Iowa’s system, districts are drawn by nonpartisan legislative staff with a final vote in the legislature.

-The unfortunate reality in Wisconsin politics, is that if Evers’ office supported the sun rising tomorrow, Assembly Speaker Robin Vos would issue a statement condemning sunshine and its ill-effects on the vampire lobby.
+The unfortunate reality in Wisconsin politics is that if Gov. Ever’s office supported the sun rising tomorrow, Assembly Speaker Robin Vos would issue a statement condemning sunshine and its ill-effects on the vampire lobby.

 When it comes to redistricting, neither political party has done a good job.
 It is time to toss out the political games and focus on ensuring every person’s vote matters.